thebitstick/surfacego-touchscreen/README.md

 # surfacego-touchscreen
 Keeps the touchscreen on and prevents it from "suspending"
-Save to: '/etc/init.d/surfacego-touchscreen'
+Save to: `/etc/init.d/surfacego-touchscreen`
 Then use:

-'$ sudo systemctl enable surfacego-touchscreen'
+`$ sudo systemctl enable surfacego-touchscreen`